barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-08-goadventuring.markdown

 ### Next time

-- Rakno reports to Wulfred
-- The PCs meet!
-The quest begins!
-- Some old school practices:
-  - XP for gold
-  - Hirelings
+- Party meets!
-  - Rumours
+- Start phase 2
 - Rakno
-  - 500xp
+  - 450gp
 - Gratrix, Marceline, Marlow, Carmen, and Selindra:
   - Roll moon signs
-  - XP & levelling up:
-    - 50 silver crucifix
-    - 500 gold leaf prayer book
-    - 2000 copper bracelets
-    - 8800 various bits of fairy jewellery
-    - **11460 total**
+  - 5000gp
   - Selling treasure:
     - Weapons for 1.5x value (except the halberd, 1x value)
-    - Portrait of Princess Snowfall-at-Dusk for 1500gp but:
+    - Portrait of Princess Snowfall-at-Dusk (left in tomb) for 1500gp but:
-      - Must be stroed by a specialist, which will cost 500gp and 1d6+6 days to be restored
+      - Must be restored by a specialist, which will cost 500gp and 1d6+6 days to be restored
-      - Must be sold to an art dealer or noblewill cost 500gp and requires specialist art restorer / dealer
+      - Must be sold to an art dealer or noble
       - Restorers can be found at the Grand Market at Castle Brackenwold on Hayme or Eggfast
     - Fairy jewellery: